 Then you need something that will outcompete the His tag to get your protein off.
 Bring on the imidazole.
 It looks like His, so you can flood the column with imidazole to push the His-tagged proteins off.
 But before you flood it, you wash it with low levels of imidazole to remove non-specific binders that are just binding cuz they happen to have a lot of Hises.

-We’ll exploit this using ION EXCHANGE CHROMATOGRAPHY (IEX), where we bind proteins to resins that are oppositely-charged.
+We’ll take advantage of this using Ion Exchange Chromatography (IEX), where we bind proteins to resins that are oppositely-charged.
 Ions are charged things and basically you “exchange” ions from salts (like the Na⁺ or Cl⁻ of NaCl (table salt) with protein ions.
 Then you can gradually increase the salt concentrations so that those salt ions outcompete the protein and you get another exchange.
-Or you can change the pH to change the protein’s overall charge (the lower the pH, the more free H⁺ for the protein to latch onto -> become more positive & vice versa)
+Or you can change the pH to change the protein’s overall charge (the lower the pH, the more free H⁺ for the protein to latch onto -> become more positive & vice versa) http://bit.ly/ionexchangechromatography

 Often, SEC is considered a “polishing step” because your protein’s usually mostly pure going in.
 But even if it doesn’t have enough contaminating proteins to cause problems, it also likely is swimming in a lot of salt.
 Another reason SEC is useful is that it acts as a buffer exchanger.
 When your protein comes out it’s in the buffer you’ve been running through the column.